sunodo/sunodo/apps/docs/guide/building/building-application.md

 cartesi build
 ```

-The build process use [Docker](https://www.docker.com/), so you need to have it installed and running, as described in the [system requirements](../introduction/installing#system-requirements) section.
+The build process uses [Docker](https://www.docker.com/), so you need to have it installed and running, as described in the [system requirements](../introduction/installing#system-requirements) section.

 Building consists of the following intermediate steps: